-Accepting credit cards isn’t just a choice anymore.
+Accepting credit card payments isn’t just a choice anymore.
 In a society that is slowly going cashless, it’s an essential part of your business strategy.
 But sometimes it can feel hard to keep up with all the new credit card technologies, from EMV cards to virtual terminals.

-NFC contactless payments are still relatively new but are growing in popularity at an exponential rate, but many business owners still don’t know how NFC transactions work.
+NFC contactless payments are still growing in popularity at an exponential rate, but many business owners still don’t know how NFC transactions work.
 That’s why we’ve developed this complete guide to answer all your questions, from “How does NFC work?” to “Is NFC safe?” and more.

 What is NFC Technology: A Brief History

 NFC stands for “near field communication.”
 NFC has its roots in another technology, called radio frequency identification (RFID), which was patented by Charles Walton in 1983.
 Using RFID tags, Walton was able to “label” specific radio waves, making it easy to send and track data through a short-distance wireless communication.

 From there, Walton and other developers continued to refine the RFID frequency process, and in 2003, NFC technology was approved as an ISO standard.
 By 2011, the first NFC mobile apps were being introduced on smartphones.
 According to a recent study by Juniper Research, contactless payments accounted for $1 trillion in transactions in 2018, and payments from NFC apps and wearable devices will surpass $15 billion in value.

 According to a late 2019 study by the Diary of Consumer Payment Choice (part of the Federal Reserve), 87% of payments were made in-person in stores across America.
 At the same time, Pew Research reported that in 2018, nearly 46% of consumers didn’t consider it important to have cash on-hand and 43% say they don’t use cash for their weekly purchases at all.